bpbpublications/Learn-C-Programming-from-Scratch/README.md

-# Mastering C Programming: A Methodology and Problem-solving Approach
+# Learn C Programming from Scratch
- Mastering C Programming: A Methodology and Problem-solving Approach, by BPB Publications
+ Learn C Programming from Scratch, by BPB Publications